Below is a slideshow of pictures of the house

 That temperature increase was almost entirely down to our presence in the house: our body heat and activities, such as cooking, using computers and other appliances, and the occasional sunny hour or two.
 In a passivhaus there are no cold spots or draughts - so the temperature is evenly spread throughout the house and any heat gains remain in the building and don't leak away as they do in conventionally built houses.
 The MVHR system extracts the stale air from the whole house and passes it through a heat exchanger before expelling it.
 So all of the heat in the outgoing air is used to warm the incoming fresh air.
 Before long, winter duvets were exchanged for summer duvets, and the extra layers of clothing and electric fire were put away.

-So, all the hard work of insulating and airtightness-taping, the checking for air leaks and thermal bridges, has paid off.
-We're very happy with how well the house is performing - and, of course, it's an amazing place to live!
+All the hard work of insulating and airtightness-taping, the checking for air leaks and thermal bridges, has paid off.
+We're very happy with how well the house is performing - and, of course, it's a lovely place to live!

 In the second video report Mike shows you the Isle of Skye from his own unique perspective, and explains all about the site and what drew us to it.
 Plus, there's a full rundown on the design of the new house.
 But not everything in the garden is necessarily rosy...